Supatsara-Rodratsa/file-sharing-ts-app/README.md

 ### Share API

 - POST `/share/{fileId}`: Shares the specified file with one or more other users.
-- PUT `/share/{fileId}`: Updates the sharing settings for the specified file for the specified user ID.
 - GET `/shared-files`: Returns a list of all files that have been shared with the specified user ID.

 _Note_: All API endpoints require a valid JWT token to be included in the header of the request.